rubygarage/nextjs6-graphql-client-tutorial/README.md

 export default Button;
 ```

-And then story for this atom.
+And then let’s write a story for this atom.

 `components/atoms/Button/index.stories.js`